 This is why the skinny struggle is real.

 This is why most of us will go through a period of assuming being an ectomorph sucks.
 We might wish we had a different body type.
 We forget that our body type is probably the best one of all.
-Most of the sex icons in Hollywood are ectomorphs, and most of the athletes who are famous for having badass bodies are ectomorphs too (Cristiano Ronaldo and Connor McGregor, to name two of them).
+It’s the ectomorphs who have the famous Hollywood physiques, and most of the athletes who are famous for having badass bodies are ectomorphs, too.

 We just need to learn how to combine a good ectomorph diet with a good ectomorph lifting program.
 Once we can do that, we can build muscle.
 And not in a slow and patient way either.
 We’re far enough away from our genetic muscular potential that we can usually build muscle more quickly than the other body types.